lakejs/lake-docs/guide/about.md

 ## Why create Lake?

-Tons of rich text editors are available on the internet, but finding one that fully meets your needs is not easy.
+A lot of rich text editors are available on the internet, but finding one that truly fits your needs can be difficult.
 They often either lack key features or are not open enough.
 There are usually two types:

 * **Underpowered**: These editors lack critical features, forcing developers to reinvent the wheel.
-Customization often demands advanced expertise, slowing down workflows.
+Customization often demands advanced expertise, slowing down development.

 * **Overcomplicated**: These editors may include desired features but come with restrictive licenses, opaque codebases, and steep learning curves.